guildai/guildai/guild/tests/uat/remote-run-hello-2.md

     Successfully installed gpkg.hello-0.1
     Starting hello-file on guild-uat as ...
     Resolving packaged-files dependency
-    Reading message from hello-2.txt
+    Reading message from hello.txt
-    Hello, from a 2nd file!
+    Hello, from a file!
     <BLANKLINE>
     Saving message to msg.out
     Run ... stopped with a status of 'completed'